srikat/genesis-starter/README.md

 4. Secondary Navigation moved from the Footer to its normal location, below the Header.
 5. [Footer Navigation Menu](https://sridharkatakam.com/footer-navigation-menu-genesis/).
 6. Mobile First CSS (except for the mobile menu section).
 7. Custom `col-1` to `col-6` classes for displaying items in 1 or 2 or 3 or 4 or 5 or 6 columns.
 A `col` class also needs to be added to the parent container of items.
+See [this](https://github.com/srikat/genesis-starter/wiki/Column-Classes) wiki page for sample HTML.
 8. Blog Page Template has been removed.
 Archive Page Template has been renamed as Sitemap.
 9. Added Single Post Navigation.
 10. Removed all three-column content layouts.